19hours/sg-statutes/Acts/Evidence Act.md

 The question is whetherAassaultedB.

 Cdeposes that he heardAsay toD: “Bwrote a letter accusing me of theft and I will be revenged on him”.
-The statement is relevant as showingA’smotive for the assault and evidence may be given of it though no other evidence is given about the letter.
+The statement is relevant as showing A’s motive for the assault and evidence may be given of it though no other evidence is given about the letter.

 ### Cross-examination as to previous statements in writing